Epson lets you pilot drones with its Moverio augmented reality glasses

 AR is a promising new technology with a wide array of applications, but it has been slow to take off, and so companies like Epson are putting in a lot of engineering and resources to make apps that can help with consumer adoption.

 In this case, Epson’s Moverio AR smart eyewear platform works with the Epson Drone Soar app for DJI drone pilots using the Epson Moverio AR smart glasses platform.
 It provides AR content, flight telemetry data, and video feed monitoring.
 I was able to use wear the glasses and see both the drone and an overlay on the screen at the same time.
-Werner Von Stein, founder of the SF Drone School on Treasure Island, gave me a few pointers on how to fly.
+Werner von Stein, founder of the SF Drone School on Treasure Island, gave me a few pointers on how to fly.
 He got the drone up in the air, and then he handed the controls over to me.
-(Out on Treasure Island, you can fly drones freely, whereas most other urban areas there are restrictions).
+(Out on Treasure Island, you can fly drones freely, whereas most other urban areas there are restrictions.)

 Epson has been making Moverio AR smart glasses for seven years.
 A few years ago, it identified drone piloting as a good use case for the glasses.
 Normally, drones such as the DJI model I flew require you to insert a smartphone or tablet into the controller.
 But that means that the pilot has to look down to see the drone’s camera view, and then look up to see which direction the drone is actually flying.
 That makes it very hard to stay on a course or make a maneuver accurately, said Leon Laroue, Epson technical product manager for AR, in an interview with VentureBeat.

-On top of that, if there’s bright sunlight, all you see is glare when looking at the smartphone screen.
+On top of that, if there’s bright sunlight, all you see is glare when you look at the smartphone screen.
 With the Moverio glasses, Laroue clipped on some sunshades and I was able to see much better, looking straight at my drone through the glasses.

 “With our glasses and our new app, you can now see exactly where you need to fly,” Laroue said.

 Redwood Shores, California-based YML made the app exclusively for the Epson Moverio BT-300 (FPV/Drone Edition).
 It had to figure out how to create a user interface that worked for pilots, giving them the right amount of data in real time to assist with navigation.
-You can do things like adjust the camera settings, brightness, shutter settings, or toggling between transparent and first-person modes, without ever having to let go of the drone controller, Laroue said.
+You can do things like adjust the camera settings, brightness, and shutter settings or toggle between transparent and first-person modes without ever having to let go of the drone controller, Laroue said.
 While you are wearing the glasses, you can turn on head tracking to move the drone’s camera and point it in a particular direction.
 If you let go of a button, you can lock the camera in position.

-It can also be used to visualize a route, pre-flight, and then capture post-flight visualization.
+It can also be used to visualize a route pre-flight and then capture post-flight visualization.
 The idea is to help DJI improve the safety, productivity, and capabilities of DJI drones for hobbyists and professionals alike.

-“This was such a great opportunity to bring what we do in innovative design as an agency to a new kind of application,” said Ashish Toshniwal, YML CEO, in an interview with VentureBeat.
+“This was such a great opportunity to bring what we do in innovative design as an agency to a new kind of application,” said Ashish Toshniwal, CEO of YML, in an interview with VentureBeat.
 “Hollywood studios could send a scout to a location.
 The scout can use this drone to capture the images of a location and send it back.
 It makes life so much more efficient.”

 Hands-free, heads-up